deepthikoppula0594/email-summarizer-project/README.md

 ## Overview
 This project is a priority-based email summarization system developed using Natural Language Processing (NLP) techniques.
-It allows users to upload an email dataset, specify priority keywords, and automatically ranks emails based on relevance using the TF-IDF algorithm.
+It allows users to upload an email dataset, specify priority keywords, and automatically rank emails based on relevance using the TF-IDF algorithm.
 The top emails are summarized using the TextRank method, and the summaries can be converted to speech in multiple languages.

 ---